 deflate-stream extension that’s detailed in the WebSockets protocol RFC itself.

-extension isn’t really an ideal example of how future extensions should work.
+deflate-stream extension isn’t really an ideal example of how future extensions should work.
 A far better example would be the alternative

-extension that’s detailed here
+deflate-application-data extension that’s detailed here.

 So, what’s wrong with